nlefrancois6/OpenMC/README.md

 # OpenMC
-Modeling reactor criticality using OpenMC library
+Modeling reactor criticality and depletion using OpenMC library

 Files in this repository: